Updated — October 2019

 Once your Average Monthly Withholding Amount (AMWA) starts to increase, your company might be required to remit taxes more frequently than a New or Regular Remitter.

-It's really important that you notify your bookkeeper or update the frequency in your payroll software as soon as you receive the notice from the government.
-The penalties can be pretty severe for missed remittances.
+👉It's really important that you notify your bookkeeper or update the frequency in your payroll software as soon as you receive the notice from the CRA.
+The penalties for missed remittances can be pretty severe and the interest compounds quickly.

 7. Update Your Company's Employment Insurance (EI), Quebec Parental Insurance Plan (QPIP), Health Services Fund (HSF) or Employer Health Tax (EHT) Rates

-If you get reduced rates for EI, QPIP, HSF or EHT, you have to notify your bookkeeper or payroll provider immediately so that there are no discrepancies at year-end.
+👉If you get reduced rates for EI, QPIP, HSF or EHT, you have to notify your bookkeeper or update these fields in your payroll software immediately so that there are no discrepancies at year-end.

 8. Make Sure Your Year-to-Date (YTD) and Accrued Vacation Amounts are Accurate

-Another thing to bear in mind is if the YTD amounts are incorrect, you might end up overpaying taxes and other source deductions like CPP or EI.
+👉If your YTD amounts are incorrect, you might end up either over- or underpaying taxes and other source deductions.

 You should also check accrued vacation amounts to make sure that the amounts match up to what they should be for your employees.
 Typically, vacation